 GeoPackage (link: https://www.geopackage.org/) is a standard of the Open Geospatial Consortium (OGC), which defines a way for saving vector and raster data in the SQLite database.

 Because GeoPackage is based on the SQLite database, the data contained by GeoPackage files can be used directly with workstation or server software.
 Most geospatial information software can read GeoPackage files directly.
 GeoPackage can also be used as a data transfer format.

-The National Topographic Database’s GeoPackage database files pass the OGC’s all standard compliance tests (OGC TEAM Engine, test GeoPackage 1.2).
+The Topographic Database’s GeoPackage database files pass the OGC’s all standard compliance tests (OGC TEAM Engine, test GeoPackage 1.2).